Halsey (singer): 2021–2023: If I Can't Have Love, I Want Power

-2024–present: The Great Impersonator
+2024–present: The Great Impersonator and Back to Badlands tour

 On June 4, 2024, Halsey released "The End", the lead promotional single of her fifth studio album The Great Impersonator, which deals with her health battles.
 On July 26, 2024, she released "Lucky" as the official lead single of the album.
 The song samples Britney Spears' 2000 single of the same name.
 She has appeared as Tabby Martin in MaXXXine, the third film of the X trilogy.
 Halsey released a third single, "Lonely Is the Muse" on August 15.
 The song describes efforts to avoid being defined by others and exploited.

 On September 6, she released a fourth single, "Ego", alongside a video clip, which she wrote and directed, playing a double role in it where the characters try to kill each other.
 She also performed it at the 2024 MTV Video Music Awards, embracing more its 1990s aesthetic by creating her ideal "90s garage rock band" alongside Victoria De Angelis on bass, Jazzelle Zanaughtti on synths and Maya Stepansky on drums.
 The album was released on October 25, 2024.
 In order to reveal the album's different covers, she organized a hunt of clues an campsules with items reminding of different decades around major cities in the world for her fans to find.
 She also announced in the beginning of October that she would impersonate a different celebrity and release a snippet of a song that they have inspired through her Instagram account.

+On August 28, 2025, Halsey announced the Back to Badlands Tour, with 22 shows across North America, Europe and Australia spanning from October 2025 through February 2026.
+The tour served as a ten-year anniversary celebration for her debut album Badlands.
+Prior to the announcement of the tour, Halsey released new music videos for singles "Gasoline" and "Drive" in celebration of the album's anniversary.
+Halsey also released a special ten year anniversary edition of Badlands on August 29, 2025.
+Halsey later took on a producing role for the comedy-drama film Our Hero, Balthazar, which also stars her fiancé, Avan Jogia.
+The film had its initial premiere on June 8, 2025, and was later re-distributed by Picturehouse and WG in March 2026.